 Ibanez maximized speed on their Wizard necks by leaving them completely unfinished.
 They have no oil or lacquer to speak of and are extremely well sanded.
 This leaves them wonderfully smooth and about as slick as a neck can possibly be.
-For moving up and down the neck this is ideal, as sweaty palms and neck coatings usually result in friction, and that is a killer for speed.
+This is ideal for moving up and down the neck, as sweaty palms and neck coatings usually result in friction, which is a killer for speed.

 Which Guitars Have Wizard Necks?